osmandapp/web/main/docs/versions/future-ios.md

 **What's new**

-* Added "Elevation: map center" widget.
+* Added widget "Elevation: map center".
-* Added "Trip recording" widgets.
+* Added widgets "Track recording: Duration, Uphill, Downhill".
-* Added Train profile.
+* Added new "Train" profile.
+* External keyboard: added support for new keys.
+* Added option to disable announcing for deviation from the route.
+* Added search for Favorites, Tracks, and OSM Edits.
+* CarPlay: history includes points that were used in navigation.
+* Emoji can now be used as favorites or waypoint name.
+* Track appearance: added ability to set any custom color.

 * **Bugs fixs:**
-  * Fixed import of custom routing.xml
+  * Fixed issues with the import of custom routing and rendering files.
+  * Fixed transition between offline Wikipedia articles.